-3. Deliverables Aligning Personnel Evaluation and Professional Development
+3. Deliverables Aligning Personnel Evaluation and Professional learning

-Personnel evaluation and PD are coordinated systems.
+Personnel evaluation and professional learning are coordinated systems.
 The PL System shall be employed to:

 - a.
 Train evaluators in the use of the evaluation systems; - b.
 Support deliberate practice improvement in proficiencies aligned to evaluation indicators; - c.
 Provide temporary intervention for education professionals who need improvement in knowledge, skills, and performance; and - d.
-Provide specific PD programs to support prescriptions for teachers, managers, and administrative personnel evaluated as unsatisfactory.
+Provide specific professional learning programs to support prescriptions for teachers, managers, and administrative personnel evaluated as unsatisfactory.